rr-/szurubooru/API.md

 - **Description**

-    Searches for users tokens for the currently logged in user.
+    Searches for user tokens for the given user.

 ## Creating a user token
 - **Request**